 The auditions were long and arduous to say the least!
 I think we did about six rounds in the end.
 This was my first ever professional musical and my first large-scale commercial show so it was my first experience of mass auditioning with lots of people coming in and having lots of different rounds.
 It was hard and maybe I was a bit naive to it, but I loved it.
 I rocked up, did my thing, and they seemed to like it each round which was great.
 I never thought in a month of Sundays that I would ever get it.

 The first round was with David Grindrod (our casting director maestro) and he was amazing and put us at ease.
 We then had a second round with David and Barry (our producer), a third round with a member of the American creative team and another round with the director and all of the American team.
-We then did a fifth round which was with everyone and there were twenty to twenty-five people on the panel, so that was pretty intimidating!
+We then did a fifth round which was with everyone and there were 20 to 25 people on the panel, so that was pretty intimidating!
 That was at the Dominion Theatre so there was a huge space to fill, especially in the intimate scenes, but I loved it.
 Sara Bareilles was there, so I knew even if I got culled, I’d been able to perform in front of her which was great!
 We thought that was the final round but then we got called to say they were going to do another round with chemistry reading.

 That final round was very weird as there were two of each character – two different Doctors, two different Jennas, two different Dawns, two different Beckys… but I seemed to be the only Earl there.
 More people appeared later on so it became like a weird psychological warfare where you didn’t know if you’d got it, or were just being used as a pawn.
 As I said, I was quite naive to it all, just going along expecting to be culled at any moment, so I was just loving being around so many talented and lovely people.
 We were then held for a few weeks whilst decisions were being made as it took a bit of time with the transatlantic partnerships.